tonybaltovski/husky-sphinx-tutorials/doc/DrivingHusky.rst

 Operating a Physical Husky
 ===================================

-Husky can either drive autonomously, be :doc:`controlled through ROS messages <Huskysim>`, or you can use the supplied remote control to teleoperate it.
+Husky can either drive autonomously, be :doc:`controlled through ROS messages <SimulatingHusky>`, or you can use the supplied remote control to teleoperate it.

 Safety Precautions